 • Is the treatment or storage of PFAS-impacted waste subject to requirements under the Environment Protection Regulations 2021?

 Yes.
-Please complete and submit EPA’s Pathway approvals form detailing the proposed treatment and/or storage activities, and EPA will advise what approval (if any) is required.
+Please complete and submit EPA’s Permission pathway form detailing the proposed treatment and/or storage activities, and EPA will advise what approval (if any) is required.

 Regardless of the outcome of this process, EPA will work with you to ensure PFAS-impacted wastes are managed appropriately to protect the environment and human health.